Xinantécatl (Nevado de Toluca)

 It's 15:15.

-It's full of trails.
-We are just following one of the several trails that the forest has.
+We just followed one of the several trail that the forest has to offer.

-Even though tired, the trail was nice.
 We moved from a not so friendly descent, to this peaceful surrounding.
-You can eve hear birds singing, and some woodpeckers.
+You can even hear birds singing, and some woodpeckers.

 The weather is still pleasant.
-At this point, I can hardly believe on all we went through, being tired and without sleep.
-I guess I've never been through a situation like this, being tested all the time, with a group of people.
+At this point, I can hardly believe on all we went through.
+I guess I've never went through a situation like this.

 Different story was the descent.

-The nature is so gentle and calm here.
+The nature, still, so gentle and calm here as well.

 Celebration